Restricted stock units (RSU)

 |

-Learn about restricted stock units—a form of equity compensation—including how RSUs work, how they are taxed, and benefits for employees.
+Learn about restricted stock units—a type of equity—including how RSUs work, how they are taxed, and benefits for employees.

-A restricted stock unit (RSU) is a form of equity compensation that companies issue to employees.
-An RSU is a promise from your employer to give you shares of the company’s stock (or the cash equivalent) on a future date—as soon as you meet certain conditions.
-These conditions are the “restrictions” placed on the award, and the process of meeting the conditions is called vesting.
+A restricted stock unit (RSU) is a form of equity compensation that companies issue to employees and other service providers.
+An RSU is a promise from your employer to grant you shares of the company’s stock (or the cash equivalent) on a future date—if certain restrictions are met.
+The process of meeting these restrictions is called vesting.

-RSUs are an alternative to stock options (like ISOs or NSOs), which give employees the chance to buy company stock at a set price.
+RSU grants are an alternative to stock options (like ISOs or NSOs), which give employees the chance to buy company stock at a set price.
 With RSUs, you don’t have to pay anything to get the stock.
-Instead, you are usually only responsible for paying the applicable taxes when you receive the shares.
+Instead, you are usually only responsible for paying the applicable taxes when you receive your shares.
 Unlike with restricted stock awards (RSA), you won’t acquire the shares underlying the RSUs until they vest.

 → Learn more about the differences between RSAs and RSUs